garrandall/popular-music-data/tracks/put-yourself-in-my-place-the-elgins.md

 Oh my, my

-Ooh, and when you're just about to go insane
+Oh, and when you're just about to go insane
 Cause it hurts to love in vain
 Ask a girl who's been in love
 I believed your evil line